-From the 22nd to the 28th of November, Caradt researcher Eva Fotiadi (PhD) with the collective of The OtherAbilities’s artistic research project titled, What Do I Hear?, will be exhibiting prototypes from this project at Bradwolff projects in Amsterdam.
-What Do I Hear? is a pilot research project that aims to develop ‘tools’ for the translation of artworks between the senses.
-These tools should be integrated in the architecture of spaces where works of art are presented – from the white to the black cube, concert spaces and so on.
-The current prototypes ‘translate’ audible sound to tactile experiences. enabling also hearing disabled audience members to enjoy sound through its tactile sensations.
+From the 22nd to the 28th of November, Caradt researcher Eva Fotiadi (PhD), together with The OtherAbilities collective, exhibits prototypes from ‘What Do I Hear?’, an artistic research project, at Bradwolff projects in Amsterdam.
+‘What Do I Hear?’ is a pilot research project which aims to develop ‘tools’ for the translation of artworks between the senses.
+These tools should be integrated with the architecture of spaces in which works of art are presented – from the white to the black cube, through concert spaces and beyond.
+Current prototypes ‘translate’ audible sound into tactile experiences, enabling d/Deaf and hard-of-hearing audience members to enjoy sound via tactile sensations.

-Eva is supported by Caradt for curatorial research in inclusive exhibitions.
-She is exploring possibilities of making exhibitions accessible to sensory diverse audiences by tools for sensory translation developed by the What Do I Hear? team.
+Eva’s curatorial research into inclusive exhibitions is supported by Caradt.
+She is exploring possibilities for making exhibitions accessible to sensory diverse audiences, using tools for sensory translation developed with the ‘What Do I Hear?’ team.

-What Do I Hear? is a collaboration The OtherAbilities (Amsterdam) and Vibra Fusion Lab (London, Ontario, Canada).
-It is supported by Mondriaan Fonds, Stimulerings Fonds Creatieve Industrie, Ontario Research Council.
+‘What Do I Hear?’ is a collaboration between The OtherAbilities (Amsterdam) and Vibra Fusion Lab (London, Ontario, Canada).
+It is supported by Mondriaan Fonds, Stimulerings Fonds Creatieve Industrie, and Ontario Research Council.

-Click here for more information on the What Do I hear? project.
+Click here for more information on the ‘What Do I hear?’ project.